NattyNarwhal/vmwmouse/README.md

+**IMPORTANT**: I haven't touched this driver in a while, and there are some issues with it.
+I'm happy people got a lot of use and enjoyment out of this quick weekend hack, but it needs some work I don't have time to give it.

+I would recommend using Javier Pedro's [VBADOS][5] mouse driver, which has has the benefit of being a `mouse.com` that works with DOS applications, as well as with both VirtualBox and VMware.

 # VMware mouse driver for Windows 3.x

 Running Windows 3.1 in VMware, DOSBox-X, or QEMU, but annoyed by having to grab